Museum Artifact: Two-Bat Table Tennis Set, 1954

 While ping pong is perhaps most simply described as a miniaturized, parlor room version of tennis, I prefer to look at tennis as an inefficiently over-sized adaptation of ping pong.
 Beyond being the greatest test of hand-eye coordination (and cunning) yet devised by mankind, table tennis also trumps so-called "real" tennis in that its technology is relatively unchanged in the past 60 years—as the vintage pong set in our collection clearly shows.

 If you decided to bring an old wooden tennis racket to the country club these days, you might get laughed off the lawn by the jerks with their super graphite turbo-smashers.
 By contrast, if you stayed home and played DIY ping pong instead, a starter kit from the 1950s will serve you just as well as one from the 21st century.
-The average cost of this "toy," as noted by the (colorized) 1955 newspaper ad included here, was about $4.
-And that's actually for a box with four paddles / bats included.
-The one in our collection only has two paddles, so it must have been the budget option; probably $2 or $3.
+The cost of this "toy," as noted by the 1954 newspaper ad included here, was just $1.25 . . . "a budget-considering gift, bound to please!"

 Today's children's ping pong sets offer all the same components as the mid-century model—one stretchy clamp-on net that usually leans wonkily in one direction; flimsy wood paddles with some glued-on green rubber padding; and a couple ivory-colored plastic balls that will probably crack the first time you slam them.